rklymentiev/py-for-neuro/slides/chapter2_01_loops.md

 Notes: As in the previous example, we want to get the variances from the list of standard deviations.
 However, we see that now we have a value of `0` in the list, which doesn't make so much sense.
 We have two different scenarios:

 1. We want to square **all the values expect for `0`**.
 In such case we can use `continue` statement.
 When condition `val==0` is true, Python ends current step of the loop and starts a new one.
-So we omit the code with the appending.
+So we omit the code with the appending in our example.

 2. We want to square **all the values before the `0`**.
 Who knows, maybe something went wrong in the calculations and we cannot trust all the values after the zero.
 When condition `val==0` is true, `break` statement ends the whole loop, even if more steps could be performed.